hertneky/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

       This string must correspond to a dataset included in the directory ``ccpp-scm/scm/data/processed_case_input/`` (without the file extension).

+-  ``runtime``

+   -  Specify the model runtime in seconds (integer).
+This should correspond with the forcing dataset used.
+If a runtime is specified that is longer than the supplied forcing, the forcing is held constant at the last specified values.

+-  ``runtime_mult``

+   -  Use this to override the runtime provided in the case configuration namelist by multiplying the runtime by the given value.
+This is used, for example, in regression testing to reduce total runtimes.

 -  ``sfc_roughness_length_cm``

    -  Surface roughness length in cm for calculating surface-related